 The Board similarly rejected Northwestern’s contention that the grant-in-aid scholarship players were temporary employees.
 While temporary employees are, in fact, ineligible to vote for collective bargaining representation, the Board emphasizes that individuals will not found to be temporary employees solely because their employment term has a definitive termination date.

 Northwestern University will most likely appeal the Regional Director’s decision.
 However, should the football players be permitted to unionize, this could have a major effect on college athletics.
 The decision may well change the way in which institutions design their athletic programs.
 The decision also has the potential to pave the way for other paid or grant-in-aid students to consider unionization.

-If you have any questions or for more information about the new Final Rules and their impact on your company’s affirmative action policies, please contact Patrick W. McGovern, Esq., email@example.com or Allison Gotfried, firstname.lastname@example.org.
+If you have any questions or for more information about this decision, please contact James J. McGovern, Esq., email@example.com or Allison Gotfried, firstname.lastname@example.org.